C# Variables Types

 Global Variables

 Declared outside the method which can be accessible by other methods as well.
+Unlike a local variable declaration, we are declaring a variable outside the method so other method can also access the same.

 public class MyClass